 Insurance companies will also typically look at what claims you’ve made with them or previous car insurers when determining your premium.
 When it comes to how much of an impact a previous claim can have on the cost of your car insurance, the main deciding factors will be whether you’ve been deemed at-fault or not-at-fault for the claim, and how much that claim has cost the insurer.
 Making any claims on your car insurance will also usually mean you will lose some or all of your no-claims discount, if it is available under your policy.
 Without the discount being taken from your premium, the cost of your car insurance will increase.

 If you spend long hours on the road, or use your car more than the average person, you may find you have higher premiums.
 Statistically speaking, the more time you spend on the road, the more likely you are to have an accident.

-What else goes in to determining your premium?
+What else goes into determining your premium?

 The risk level of the driver is just one factor that determines a person’s car insurance premium.
 Other factors also taken into consideration can include the type of cover and excess chosen, the location of where the car is stored overnight or during the day, the type of vehicle insured and any modifications made, and the intended use of the car, such as for private or commercial use.

-Could a high-risk driver get cover?
+Can a high-risk driver get cover?

-Even if you are considered high risk, you can still usually get insurance cover for your car.
+Even if you are considered high-risk, you can still usually get insurance cover for your car.
 It does, however, mean that your premiums may be higher as a result.